Getting Started with ESP32

 - Tablet or smartphone mobile device

-For the purposes of this guide, we used the Adafruit HUZZAH32 ESP32 Feather Board, but any development board using an ESP32 module will work.
+For the purposes of this guide, we’re using the Adafruit HUZZAH32 ESP32 Feather Board, but any development board using an ESP32 module will work.
 This includes the following development boards with a unique project type in Atmosphere:

 - Atmosphere IoT app.
 The mobile app allows you to view your registered devices and display and run the project’s interface.
 You can download the Atmosphere IoT app from its downloads page or through the Apple App Store or Google Play Store.